otto-de/api-guidelines/api-guidelines/global/basic-concepts/rules/may-provide-api-user-guide.md

 ---
-type: MAY
 id: R000005
 ---

-# provide API user guide
+# MAY provide API user guide

 In order to improve the developer experience of API consumers, especially of engineers that are less experienced in using the OTTO API, it is good practice to provide an API user guide along with the API reference (provided via the API spec).
 A helpful API user guide typically describes aspects such as: